cpkurotori/wedding/docs/travel/hotels.md

 ## In Pleasanton

 While there isn’t as much to do in Pleasanton as San Francisco, it is where the reception is taking place, so it would make a convenient location to stay if you are only coming for the day of the wedding.
 It’s a cute town with a wonderful downtown.
 It’s also the city where Cam grew up.
-A few good locations to stay include:

-Recommendations TBD
+If you need suggestions for hotels in Pleasanton, please reach out!